 Learning and Participation Research can be a major vehicle for, and in support of, change, improvement and also achievement of objectives.
 Our approach focuses less on research evaluation and more on concentrating energy and resources to supporting the development, operations and implementation targets of the programme.

-- This research will add to the current understanding about the effectiveness of outdoor walking groups in improving the physical, social and mental wellbeing of people living with dementia.
+- This research will produce an evidence base for the effectiveness of walking groups on several behavioural, emotional and physical outcomes in people with dementia.
+Understanding the barriers and facilitators to adherence from the perspective of the residents, family members and staff organising the Walking Programme.
+This research will add to the current understanding about the effectiveness of outdoor walking groups in improving the physical, social and mental wellbeing of people living with dementia.

-- This research will produce a report/guidance that sets out the benefits, challenges and limitations of regular outdoor walking groups in the context of Willows Care Home in Great Linford in collaboration with The Parks Trust MK and The Open University.
+- This research will produce a report/guidance that sets out the benefits, challenges and limitations of regular outdoor walking groups in the context of 5 Ways Cafes organised for people living with dementia in Milton Keynes in collaboration with The Parks Trust MK and The Open University.